-- Explore 7 worlds with over 160 puzzles, each with unique goals and surprising challenges.
+- Explore 7 worlds with 172 puzzles, each with unique goals and surprising challenges.

 - Arcade Worlds: A curious fish blows bubbles.
 Pop them before they go out of bounds.

 - Puzzle Worlds: Find brain-bending solutions with a limited number of moves.